pghalliday/alarmist/README.md

 job.log.write('this gets logged');
 ```

-When the job is complete call the `complete` method to signal success or failure with an exit code.
+When the job is complete call the `exit` method to signal success or failure with an exit code.

 ```javascript
 job.exit(0)